eworm-de/journal-notify/README.md

 * *-m*: message

-Additionally example desktop files are installed to `/usr/share/journal-notify/examples`.
+Additionally example desktop files are installed to `/usr/share/journal-notify/desktop/`.
 You should copy them to `~/.config/autostart/` to enable autostart or create your own desktop files there.

 Example execute scripts are installed to `/usr/share/journal-notify/execute/`.
+Review and update them before execution, for example you should replace the mail address in `mail.sh` with your own one.

+Example systemd units are installed to `/usr/share/journal-notify/systemd/`.
+To use them copy to `/etc/systemd/system/` and `systemctl enable`.
+Again, make sure to change unit file and script for your needs!

 ### Upstream